datamapper/datamapper.github.com/docs/properties.md

 Over-riding Accessors
 ---------------------

-When a property has declared accessors for getting and setting, it's values are added to the model.
+When a property has declared accessors for getting and setting, its values are added to the model.
 Just like using `attr_accessor`, you can over-ride these with your own custom accessors.
 It's a simple matter of adding an accessor after the property declaration.
 Reopening the Post class....